junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "Revelation 12:7," Jimmy murmurs, knowing every line to the heart.

 "More like 20:7," the angel says plainly.
-"The thousand years is over and Lucifer will be released from his prison.
-What happened thousand years ago will happen again.
-War will break out again, and this time, when the Heaven wins, the Devil will be thrown into the lake of burning sulfur to be tormented forever."
+"The thousand years are over, and Lucifer will be released from his prison.
+What happened a thousand years ago will happen again.
+War will break out again, and this time, when Heaven wins, the Devil will be thrown into the lake of burning sulfur to be tormented forever."

-Jimmy takes slow breath, digesting.
+Jimmy takes a slow breath, digesting.
 It is one thing to believe the angels are real, that Heaven and Hell exist, but completely another to realize it's *literal*, that the war and therefore probably the wrath of the Lord might *actually* land on Earth.
 Let alone he's talking to one at the moment.
 He rubs his eyes and glances up again.
 The light from the sky is still over his head, enveloping him and him alone in the pale yard in front of his house.

 "Which angel are you?"
-Jimmy asks tentatively, then hurriedly add timidly, "if I may."
+Jimmy asks tentatively, then hurriedly adds timidly, "if I may ask."

 "Castiel, Angel of the Lord," the angel says.
 The voice is growing lower and more rapid, as if he is getting impatient.
 Jimmy flinches at the solemnness in the pitch.

 "Will you give yourself up to me, Jimmy Novak?
 I need a vessel to fight the war.
-You will play a part in this war."
+You will play a part in this war," the voice presses.

 Jimmy thinks for a beat, but he dares not to let the angel in the light wait for too long.
 But there is just one more question, "Why me?"

 "It is in your blood," Castiel says briefly.

-*What do that mean?* Jimmy thinks, but doesn't ask this time.
+*What does that mean?* Jimmy thinks, but doesn't ask this time.
 The angel will let him know what he needs to know, and this is for the best for the world, right?
 At the end of the day, they're talking about Revelation, about Heaven's victory, about the New Heaven and a New Earth, if all is to be believed from the Book.

 He closes his eyes briefly, and finds the image of the Holy City comes back to him.
-It is what will happen if he does this, he realizes -- the city shining with the glory of God, brilliant like a jasper, clear as crystal and glass; the city so bright and full of light that no sun or moon is needed and it has no night.
+It is what will happen if he does this, he realizes -- the city shining with the glory of God, brilliant like a jasper, clear as crystal and glass; the city so bright and full of light that no sun or moon is needed, and it has no night.
 When Heaven wins the war against the Devil, it will be paradise on Earth -- everyone will be peaceful and happy.
 He believes it -- no, he knows it.
 He doesn't question where the vision comes from.

 "I do this, my family, will they be safe and granted to the new world once it all finishes?"
 Jimmy gathers his courage to ask one last question.